inverse-inc/packetfence/t/venom/test_suites/wired_dot1x_eap_peap_firewall_sso_https/TESTSUITE.md

 1. Check HTTPS mock for Firewall SSO Stop

 ## Teardown steps
+1. Check node unregistration
 1. Kill wpa_supplicant: an accounting stop will be generated if we wait EAP-TIMEOUT on the switch (not the case here due to next task).
 Access is still working until we run next task.
-1. Kill HTTPS mock
 1. Unconfigure switch port and dynamic VLAN on switch01
    1. Generate a RADIUS Accounting stop message (sent by switch01) which update `last_seen` attribute of node01 and unreg device based on `unreg_on_accounting_stop`
    1. Don't send a RADIUS Disconnect message
-1. Check online status of node01: should be offline due to accounting stop
-1. Check node status for node01
 1. Wait `delete_windows` + 10 seconds before running `node_cleanup` task
 1. Delete node by running `pfcron's node_cleanup` task
 1. Check node has been deleted
+1. Restart interface on node01 to:
+  * release DHCP lease
+  * restart DHCP client for next tests
 1. Disable `node_cleanup` task
 1. Restart `pfcron` to take change into account
 1. Delete Firewall SSO
-1. Restart `pfsso` to take change into account
 1. Disable SSO in base advanced configuration with the following parameters:
 - sso_on_access_reevaluation: disabled
-- sso_on_accounting: disabled
+1. Restart `pfsso` to take change into account
+1. Kill HTTPS mock
 1. Unconfigure and delete REALMS
 1. Delete domain
 1. Delete connection profile